 Since January 2019, Renzo has been doing a VENI-fellowship in the MR-methods group headed by Benedikt Poser in Maastricht.
-In this VENI project, he is working on improving the applicability of layer-fMRI.
+In this VENI project and in his new role at NIH, he is working on improving the applicability of layer-fMRI.
 Specifically, he is working on methods to measure the information flow through the brain non-invasively with ultra-high field MRI.

 Renzo’s interests focus on: